Kanakanajm/splat/docs/project/splat.md

 The depth test is disabled and blending is used to accumulate the radiance.

-The camera-side transmittance is calculated with depth-peeling for now on branch `depth-peel`.
+The camera-side transmittance is calculated with depth-peeling for now on branch `depthpeel`.
 It is not directly usable since the `main.cpp` there is to test things out.

 # TODOs
-1. Organize `depth-peel` branch to export the functionality related to transmittance map which will be uploaded as a depth texture array and medium texture array.
+1. Organize `depthpeel` branch to export the functionality related to transmittance map which will be uploaded as a depth texture array and medium texture array.
 The evaluation details please refer to `docs/project/opacity.md`
-2. Merge `depth-peel` branch
 3. Construct camera-aligned billboard in a geometry shader
 4. Finish off the rendering pipeline with the final radiance estimate.